Dissecting The Cover:

 I definitely saw Mrs. Bennet in Alexia's mother.
 (So obviously I couldn't stand her.)
 And there were shades of Lydia and Kitty in Alexia's half sisters, Felicity and Evylin.

 Lord Maccon wasn't a total Darcy though.
 I mean, his interactions with Miss Tarabotti, especially in the beginning, were very proud and prejudiced.
-But, actually I envisioned him more Beast from Beauty and the Beast rather than a waterlogged Colin Firth
+But, actually I envisioned him more Beast from Beauty and the Beast rather than a waterlogged Colin Firth.

 He's super stubborn and is used to people giving into him and being intimidated by him and simply giving him his way.
 Which is exactly why he and Alexia have that sexual tension I mentioned before.
 Because she doesn't let him get away with being so damn alpha-y.